macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 TODO
 ----
 This list contains some of the features and improvements that are likely to come in the future.
 The order of the list is not indicative of importance.
 It's the order I came to think about things to add.
-* Add texture mapping to planes and triangles.
+* Add texture mapping to planes.
 * Add vertex colors to triangles for shading with gradients.
 * Add view frustum culling.
 It has been started on.
 * Add scene loading from binary files.